theCodebug/bugsFirstRepo/README.md

 # bugsFirstRepo
-I'm a big boy now, I'm using version control!
+I'm a big person now, I'm using version control!

   I must learn to harness the arcane power that is Github!